-Impact Impact Description and CEQA Level of Significance Mitigation Measure CEQA Level of Significance after Mitigation Impact AQ #3: Greenhouse Gas Emissions during Construction Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
-No mitigation measures are required Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
-Localized Impacts Impact AQ #4: Asbestos and Lead-Based Paint Exposure during Construction Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
-No mitigation measures are required Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
+Impact Impact Description and CEQA Level of Significance Mitigation Measure CEQA Level of Significance After Mitigation Construction Impact AQ #1: Regional Air Quality Impacts during Construction Significant.
+All B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street) would exceed the CEQA emission thresholds for VOC, CO, and NO x .
+AQ-MM#1 Significant and unavoidable for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street) for CO emissions.
+Impact AQ #2: Compliance with Air Quality Plans during Construction Significant.
+Construction of the B- P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street) would exceed the CEQA emission thresholds for VOC, CO, and NO X , which could conflict with ozone plans.
+AQ-MM#1 Significant and unavoidable for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street) for CO emissions.
+Impact AQ #3: Greenhouse Gas Emissions during Construction Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
+No mitigation measures are required Less than significant for all B- P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
+Localized Impacts Γ I 1 Impact AQ #4: Asbestos and Lead-Based Paint Exposure during Construction Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
+No mitigation measures are required Less than significant for all B- P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
 Impact AQ #5: Localized Air Quality Impacts During Guideway/Alignment Construction Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
-No mitigation measures are required Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
-Impact AQ #6: Localized Air Quality Impacts to Schools and Other Sensitive Receptors during Station Construction Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
-No mitigation measures are required Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
-Impact AQ #7: Localized Air Quality Impacts from Concrete Batch Plants Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
-No mitigation measures are required Less than significant for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).
-Impact AQ #8: Cumulative Impacts during Construction Significant.
-Construction of all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street) could result in cumulative air quality impacts during construction.
-AQ-MM#1 Significant and unavoidable for all B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street) for CO emissions.
+No mitigation measures are required Less than significant for all B- P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street).